apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_list-backup-policy.md

 ### Examples

 ```
-  # list all backup policy
+  # list all backup policies
   kbcli cluster list-backup-policy

   # using short cmd to list backup policy of the specified cluster